Santandersecurityresearch/cryptoinventory.datamodel/data-model-for-certificates-v.1.0.0.md

 * **fingerprintAlgorithm** - Free text, string(50).
 * **fingerPrint** - Certificate's fingerprint - string with variable length, depending on the algorithm used.
 * **state** - Certificate's state.
 Options: `[pre-operational, operational, retired, suspended, revoked, destroyed]`
 * revocationReason - Options: `[keyCompromise, administrativeReason]`.
-Should be mandatory en the case that the state is revoked.
+Should be mandatory in the case that the state is revoked.
-* retirementReason - Options: `[expired, revokedKeyCompromise, revokedAdministrativeReason]`.
-Mandatory en the case that the state is `retired`.
 * ~~**keys** - Certificate's private keys array.
 It can be more than one to have into account the possibility of Mixed Certificates.
 Ideally:  `[ {size1, algo1}, {size2, algo2}, …, {sizeN, algoN} ]`.
 In the future it will be an array of CMDB references.~~
 * **keys** - Certificate's key algorithms and parameters.
 Tactical approach until we have an inventory of keys.
 List of possible values in the keys-list document.